Abortion in Virginia: Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 745,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had two federally funded abortions.
 In 2013, among white women aged 15–19, there were 1,090 abortions, 1,280 abortions for black women aged 15–19, 250 abortions for Hispanic women aged 15–19, and 190 abortions for women of all other races.
 In 2014, 55% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 71% of Virginians said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.9 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
+A meme surfaced in 2019 with roughly over 70,766 shares.
+Practically misrepresenting Virginia Governor Ralph Northam “aiming to ease restrictions for third-trimester abortions in the state”.
+Northam was referring to Bill HB 2491, introduced by Kathy Tran proposing changes in the restriction for third trimester abortions.
+Stop the Bans were rallies circling the “concerns of women’s rights, [asserted] that politicians should not be making medical decisions about women’s bodies”.
+Governor Northam faced backlash over such comments from the Pro-life community.
+Northam's committee was quick to the press and stated the comments were taken out of context and Governor does support abortions in order to save the pregnant individual's life.

+Following the overturn of Roe v.
+Wade on June 24, 2022, hundreds of abortion rights protesters rallied at Lafayette Park in Norfolk, and in Richmond hundreds of abortion rights protesters marched from the Federal Court building to City Hall.

+In Richmond, Virginia on March 29, 2023, two people were arrested after a physical fight broke out between anti-abortion protesters and abortion rights protesters at Virginia Commonwealth University.

 Anti-abortion views and activities

 Organizations

-Virginia Society for Human Life (VSHL), a nonprofit organization advocating an end to abortion in Virginia and is the oldest pro-life organization in the US.
+Virginia Society for Human Life (VSHL), a nonprofit organization advocating an end to abortion in Virginia and is the oldest anti-abortion organization in the US.

 Violence

-1982 saw a surge in attacks on abortion clinics in the United States with at least four arson attacks and one bombing.
-One attack occurred in Illinois and one in Virginia.
-Two occurred in Florida.
-These five attacks caused over $1.1 million in damage.
-On May 26, 1983, Joseph Grace set the Hillcrest clinic in Norfolk, Virginia, ablaze.
+An anti-abortion protester named Joseph Grace set the Hillcrest clinic in Norfolk, Virginia ablaze on May 26, 1983.
 He was arrested while sleeping in his van a few blocks from the clinic when a patrol officer noticed the smell of kerosene.

-Between this attack and one in Washington, over $500,000 in damage was done to the two clinics.
+An unidentified person deliberately set fire to a Planned Parenthood clinic in Virginia Beach, Virginia on May 9, 2007.